 He has been with Breaking Free since its inception in 2010, and has played an instrumental role in the development of the Breaking Free Online and Breaking Free Pillars of Recovery programmes.
 He has an academic background in criminology and criminal justice, and extensive experience of both the commissioning and delivery of substance misuse and criminal justice services.

-Kingsley is IT Director at Breaking Free, with overall responsibility for designing and developing our digital treatment programmes, leading our in-house web development team and implementing our long-term technical strategy, including risk mitigation.
+Kingsley is Chief Technology Officer at Breaking Free, with overall responsibility for designing and developing our digital treatment programmes, leading our in-house web development team and implementing our long-term technical strategy, including risk mitigation.

 He has completed an undergraduate degree in Engineering at the University of Goa, a MBA at the University of Warwick, and the Foundation training in the PRINCE2 project management methodology.